DeutscherBundesjugendring/epartool/README.md

 * [Grunt](http://gruntjs.com/)
 * [Webpack](https://webpack.github.io/)

-Once the application has been built, several environment-specific settings have to be made.
+Once the application has been built, several environment-specific settings have to be configured.

 * Create the environment specific configuration file `application/configs/config.local.ini`.
 You can use the file `application/configs/config.local-example.ini` as a template and edit the values.